Cryos delivers donor sperm to many countries around the world, and most countries have different legislations regarding

 All donors who get approved are regularly tested for infectious diseases throughout the full duration of the donation period.

-In each donor profile available on our website, you will find a Summary of Records (SOR) containing test results, donor characteristics and Standard release information.
+In each sperm donor profile available on our website, you will find a Summary of Records (SOR) containing test results, donor characteristics and Standard release information.
 The SOR will be attached to the order confirmation and a copy is also included in your shipment.
 The Summary of Records is subject to change over time, due to the continuous testing of the donors.

 Country specific requirements (Standards)